 In Lisa Loseke’s table of Hermit Crab Nutrition she states that “High protein level of 50% of total food is required for growth.” and that “sources of protein should always be a part of each nightly food offering.
 Spirulina (dried seaweed) is 48% protein by calories.” ( Dall & Moriarty 1983).
 Lack of protein will result in little to no growth and cannibalisms in pet hermit crabs.
 Protein should be a mix of plant and animal proteins.

-Foods should be ethoxyquin and copper sulphate free.
+Foods should be ethoxyquin (fish meal) and copper sulfate free.

 Hermit Crab Nutrition Table